DaryaShyroka/Sudoku290/README.md

 2. Navigate to the `src` directory, then open `Sudoku`.

-2. Open `SudokuView.java` in Eclipse.
+2. Import the entire project into Eclipse.

 3. Run `SudokuView.java`.
 The game should start!